andreashuber69/verify-coldcard-dice-seed/README.md

 COLDCARD.
 Once you are convinced that your COLDCARD works correctly, you should then generate the seed of your real wallet on your COLDCARD only.

+Generate 24 instead of the standard 12 words [y, N]?

-Log into your COLDCARD, select 'New Seed Words', '24 Word Dice Roll'.
+Log into your COLDCARD, select 'New Seed Words', '12 Word Dice Roll'.
 Press any key to continue or CTRL-C to abort:

 To perform a realistic test you should enter exactly as many dice rolls as you will enter for your real wallet.
-99 or more rolls are REQUIRED.
+50 or more rolls are REQUIRED.
 Roll the dice and enter the value on your COLDCARD and here.

-99 rolls
+50 rolls
-5588d3630bd19f6375b7bd922457af34ea9c74f00807566a1cf808e445dc8c20
+ee72ae915a4e6ea7ccbeb8e5e5eecef29a1d0d90f053183726a424b6d3b07325
 Press 1-6 for each roll to mix in, ENTER to finish or CTRL-C to abort.

 Press the OK button on your COLDCARD.
 Press any key to continue or CTRL-C to abort:

-Compare these 24 words to the ones calculated by your COLDCARD:
+Compare these words to the ones calculated by your COLDCARD:
-01: few
+01: unveil
-02: educate
+02: nice
-03: sugar
+03: picture
-04: bless
+04: region
-05: boring
+05: tragic
-06: random
+06: fault
-07: strategy
+07: cream
-08: waste
+08: strike
-09: mutual
+09: tourist
-10: cargo
+10: control
-11: type
+11: recipe
-12: hawk
+12: tourist
-13: prefer
-14: denial
-15: scan
-16: abstract
-17: filter
-18: extend
-19: dignity
-20: balcony
-21: dust
-22: unusual
-23: correct
-24: bubble

 Press any key to continue or CTRL-C to abort:

 Press the OK button on your COLDCARD and answer the test questions.
-Press any key to continue or CTRL-C to abort:

-Press the X button on your COLDCARD to keep NFC disabled.
 Press any key to continue or CTRL-C to abort:

 Wallet passphrase (press Return for none):